spotlightpa/poor-richard/content/news/2022-12-07-SPLLGBTREG.md

 “The governor has been clear — hate has no place in Pennsylvania, and that includes sex-based discrimination as defined by these regulations,” Wolf spokesperson Beth Rementer said in a statement.

 Wolf, a Democrat first elected in 2014, has asked Republican leaders in the General Assembly throughout his tenure to pass a bill that would add discrimination protections based on sexual orientation and gender identity to state law.
-Pennsylvania is the only state in the northeast without such a law on the books, and <a href="https://freedomforallamericans.org/states/">one of 27</a> nationwide without an explicit law banning such discrimination.
+Pennsylvania is the only state in the Northeast without such a law on the books, and <a href="https://freedomforallamericans.org/states/">one of 27</a> nationwide without an explicit law banning such discrimination.

 The legislature has ignored Wolf’s prodding, as it has on many other issues.
-So, like he has on <a href="https://www.inquirer.com/politics/pennsylvania/pennsylvania-climate-carbon-rule-tom-wolf-20220703.html">climate change</a> and <a href="https://www.governor.pa.gov/newsroom/gov-wolf-signs-executive-order-to-create-pennsylvania-state-law-enforcement-citizen-advisory-commission/">policing</a>, Wolf has turned to a channel that avoids state lawmakers.
+So, as he has on <a href="https://www.inquirer.com/politics/pennsylvania/pennsylvania-climate-carbon-rule-tom-wolf-20220703.html">climate change</a> and <a href="https://www.governor.pa.gov/newsroom/gov-wolf-signs-executive-order-to-create-pennsylvania-state-law-enforcement-citizen-advisory-commission/">policing</a>, Wolf has turned to a channel that avoids state lawmakers.

 “Unfortunately, given Republican-led efforts to push legislation that only seeks to discriminate and bully individuals and their refusal to take up commonsense bills, this action through regulation is one more way the administration can protect Pennsylvanians,” Rementer said in a statement.